Introduction

 Next Steps

-- Authentication — detailed guide on obtaining and using API tokens
+- Authentication: detailed guide on obtaining and using API keys